TUM-DSE/research-work-info/thesis/THESIS-README.md

 - **BSc/MSc thesis template**: Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)

-- **Guided research/IDP template**: Please use the following template for writing your report: [Template](https://www.usenix.org/conferences/author-resources/paper-templates)
+- **Guided research/IDP report template**: Please use the following template for writing your report: [Template](https://www.usenix.org/conferences/author-resources/paper-templates)

 ## Structure for the write-up

-The write-up may be structured around the following chapters or sections (please adapt as per your content):
+The write-up may be structured around the following (thesis) chapters or (report) sections.
+Please adapt as per your content:

 1. Abstract
     * A short summary of the problem statement, key ideas, tangible contributions